 Interest during construction was calculated for each of the alternatives.
-Interest during construction was calculated using a mid-year payment schedule and 2.25% discount rate.
+Interest during construction was calculated using a mid-year payment schedule and 2.5% discount rate.

 Cost estimates for the final array were developed by the St. Louis District Cost Engineering Branch.
 An abbreviated cost risk analysis was completed to determine the contingencies used for all structural and nonstructural measures.
+All costs have been indexed to FY23 with the Civil Works Construction Cost Index System (CWCCIS) escalation rate of 9.74%.

 Annual Project Costs.
-Life cycle cost estimates were provided for the nonstructural measures in FY22 price levels.
+Life cycle cost estimates were provided for the nonstructural measures in FY23 price levels.
 The initial construction costs (first costs) and the schedule of expenditures were used to determine the interest during construction and gross investment cost at the end of the installation period (2025).
-The FY 2022 Federal interest rate of 2.25 percent was used to discount the costs to the base year and then amortize the costs over the 50-year period of analysis.
+The FY 2023 Federal interest rate of 2.5 percent was used to discount the costs to the base year and then amortize the costs over the 50-year period of analysis.